PACISE 2026 – Order in Chaos

 Each team will be assigned its own account for the practice run and a different account for the competition.

-We will be using XXXXX for managing the competition.
+We will be using Hackerrank for managing the competition.
 It has not yet been determined whether we will use automated or manual judging.

-All programs must be written in C, C++, or Java using installed compilers stated above.
+All programs must be written in C, C++, Java, or Python using installed compilers stated above.

 Each team will be allocated one computer.